leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 ## The Golden Hammer

-The struggle for resolution in my practice quite often begins with search for mystic _Golden Hammer_ (we also might call it _Holy Grail_), some particular practice or set of tools, which would do all the hard work instead of us and would make all hard problems to vanish away.
+The struggle for resolution in my practice quite often begins with search for mystic _Golden Hammer_ - some particular practice, tool set of tools  which would do all the hard work instead of us and would make all hard problems to vanish away.

 [DevOps] [define:devops] is such new sexy buzzword methodology glossing all around on top of _i-cloudy i-thingy_ and claims to address exactly that.